chris-casper/chris-casper.github.io/_posts/2025-08-12-Recycling-Old-Crypto-Miners.md

 ### The Power of the Sun!

-If you got your Nebra and don't want to muck around with configuring a Pi, there is a simple solution.
-Rip everything out.
+If you got your Nebra and don't want to muck around with configuring a Pi or 12VDC/POE, you can just use the enclosure for a solar node.

 ![Assembled Unit](/images/posts/nebra/assembled.png)

-Wisblock is pretty much the choice for solar repeaters, it absolutely sips power.

-You can print a <a href="https://www.printables.com/model/893147-meshtastic-Nebra-ip67-mounting-plate">meshtastic Nebra mounting plate</a>.
-It seems to work fine in PETG, but I printed my production models in ASA.
-You can and should remove material from the plate to fit your antenna bulkheads.

-Once you're completely shucked the case, mount a WisBlock to the backboard. #2 screws worked and you don't need to pre-drill.
-A 7000mAh battery will fit perfectly, but is extreme overkill.
-Even a single 18650 would be fine and last for days if not a week.
-The only annoying quirk of the Wisblock is that it draws so little power, most USB battery packs will turn off.
+For solar, strip the case and mount a WisBlock.
+A printed [mounting plate](https://www.printables.com/model/893147-meshtastic-Nebra-ip67-mounting-plate) works; PETG is ok but ASA is best.
+Use a 3000 mAh bag battery or even a single 18650.
+Short IPEX cables on the bulkheads minimize loss, you only have 0.15W TX to play with, but can reuse included bulkheads to save money.
+A [pigtail bracket](https://www.printables.com/model/1264626-rak-ipex-pigtail-bracket) holds connectors in place.
+Use #2 screws.
+2.4 GHz WiFi antenna works fine for Bluetooth on the Wisblock

 BE VERY CAREFUL WITH THE BATTERY WIRING, YOU CAN EASILY FRY THE BOARD IF THE WIRING IS REVERSED.
 Verify the + marking on the battery, and the + next to the battery connector.
 Do not rely on wire color.

-I used shorter IPEX cabled bulkheads.
-With only 0.15W of transmitting power, all loss should be kept to a minimum and you want to mount the 900MHz antenna directly onto the bulkhead.
-And the 2.4 GHz WiFi antenna works fine for Bluetooth on the Wisblock.
-But if you want to save money, the bulkheads included will work fine.
-If you haven't used an IPEX connector, it will take slightly more force than you think it would, but you have to be careful not to snap the connector.
-I typically press it on with the flat of a flathead screwdriver while holding the cable to hold the connector in position.

-I use a <a href="https://www.printables.com/model/1264626-rak-ipex-pigtail-bracket">bracket</a> to hold the connectors in place.
-But I don't use nylon or any screws on the cover bracket unless it's to be used in high vibration environment.

 ![Mount](/images/posts/nebra/mount.png)

 I use a [mounting bracket](https://www.amazon.com/dp/B0BVT4J3FF) to connect the solar panel to the miner, along with metal hose clamp.
-The solar panel I had used a 1/4 course threaded nut.
-The hose clamps are probably the most secure way to fasten the two together.
+The solar panel I had used a 1/4 in course threaded nut.
+The hose clamp are probably the most secure way to fasten the two together.
+One honestly is fine, and trim slack.

 I wrap the solar panel line connectors with silicon tape, plus the bulkheads.
 As well as spiral wrap for air hoses, to hopefully keep wildlife from eating the external power cable.